sitescript/Equicord/README.md

 ### Extra included plugins
 <details>
-<summary>132 additional plugins</summary>
+<summary>146 additional plugins</summary>

+### All Platforms
 - AllCallTimers by MaxHerbold & D3SOX
 - AltKrispSwitch by newwares
 - AmITyping by MrDiamond
 - Anammox by Kyuuhachi
 - AtSomeone by Joona
-- DecodeBase64 by ThePirateStoner
+- BannersEverywhere by ImLvna & AutumnVN
 - BetterActivities by D3SOX, Arjix, AutumnVN
+- BetterAudioPlayer by Creations
 - BetterBanReasons by Inbestigator
 - BetterInvites by iamme
 - BetterQuickReact by Ven & Sqaaakoi